jarmokivekas/sewing/shoulder harness, yolk/shoulder harness, yolk.md

 The shoulder strap webbing should ideally lie in the middle of the shoulder strap.
 Use chalk or a marker to mark the center line along the fabric

+# Accessories

+## Load lifter straps

+1. cut 2 lengths 50cm of 20mm or 25mm webbing
+2. bar tack a 5 cm loop on one end of each (a grab handle)
+3. attach one end to the shoulder harness' tri-glide buckle
+4. thread the end with the loop though the tension buckle on the pack

+## Pack attachment utility strap

+Different packs may have different ways of attaching to the shoulder harness.
+For packs with two d-ring attachment points, use a [utility strap, short](../utility%20strap,%20short/utility%20strap,%20short.md)

+To attach the pack:

+- thread the utility strap thought the D-ring on the pack
+	- the tri-glide on the strap must be large enough that it doesn't fit through the D-ring
+- weave the free end of the utility strap through the tri-glide on the shoulder harness